top of page

 Board Biographies

-Cate Bower (Vice Chair)
+Cate Bower (Secretary)

 Cate spent her career working with not-for-profit organizations, with a special focus on strategy development and governance systems and processes.
 She co-founded Cygnet Strategy LLC in 2009, a consultancy working primarily with scientific and medically focused organizations.
 She was a principal partner with Tecker International LLC of Yardley PA and a senior executive for the Society for Human Resource Management, where she developed and implemented the organization’s ground-breaking and nationally-recognized issues management program, created its communications function, and had responsibility for communications, publications, public relations, marketing, sales, strategic planning and issues management.